Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Model and methods

 \subsection{Simulation}

-In order to check the accuracy of the new theory and find the range of its applicability, we thoroughly tested their predictions against computer simulation data obtained for a model system.
-Monte Carlo (MC) simulations were carried out in the canonical (\emph{NVT}) ensemble.
-The modeled system consisted of $N=512$ identical ferroparticles rigidly fixed at the lattice nodes inside a cubic simulation cell with 3D periodic boundary conditions imposed.
-To vanish all demagnetization effects the Ewald summation with conducting boundary conditions was used for computing the long-range dipole-dipole interactions between ferroparticles.
+In order to check the accuracy of the new theory and discover its applicability, its predictions were thoroughly tested against computer simulation data.
+Monte Carlo (MC) simulations were carried out in a canonical (\emph{NVT}) ensemble for $N=512$ dipolar hard spheres embedded in the lattice nodes.
+The model configuration was generated inside a cubic box, to which 3D periodic boundary conditions were applied.
+To vanish all the demagnetization effects, the Ewald summation with conducting boundary conditions was used for computing the long-range dipole-dipole interactions between magnetic nanoparticles.
 It was assumed that the external magnetic field was directed along the $Oz$ axis.
-The easy axes were unit vectors parallel to (i) the laboratory \emph{Oz} axis in parallel configuration and (ii) the laboratory \emph{Ox} axis in perpendicular configuration.
-To overcome the anisotropy barrier for large values of $\sigma$, there were two equiprobable types of rotational move: the ordinary random displacement and a flip move $\textbf{m} \rightarrow - \textbf{m}$ \cite{Elfimova2019}.
-Typical run lengths consisted of $10^6$ attempted rotations per particle after equilibration.
+The easy axes were the unit vectors parallel to (i) the laboratory \emph{Oz} axis in the parallel configuration and (ii) the laboratory \emph{Ox} axis in the perpendicular configuration.
+To overcome the anisotropy barrier for high values of $\sigma$, there were two equiprobable types of rotational move: ordinary random displacement and the flip move $\textbf{m} \rightarrow - \textbf{m}$ \cite{Elfimova2019}.
+Typical run lengths consisted of $10^6$ attempted rotations per nanoparticle after equilibration.
 Estimates of statistical errors were calculated using the blocking procedure described in \cite{Allen1987}.
-In all cases, the obtained values of statistical errors does not exceed the size of symbols using for simulation data on the plots.
+In all cases, the obtained values of statistical errors do not exceed the size of symbols used for the simulation data.

-The Helmholtz free energy can not to be measured by numerical method directly, therefore its derivatives (the scalar magnetization and the initial magnetic susceptibility) were used to investigation the validity of the new theory.
-For both parallel and perpendicular configurations, the fractional magnetization was computed in the simulation as
+The Helmholtz free energy can not be measured by the numerical method directly, so its derivatives (the scalar magnetization and the initial magnetic susceptibility) were used to investigate the validity of the new theory.
+For both the parallel and perpendicular configurations, fractional magnetization was computed in the simulation as

 where $\langle \ldots \rangle_t$ means the average over simulation time.
 The initial magnetic susceptibility was calculated at $\alpha = 0$ in the $z$ direction only: